sshewara/sshewara.github.io/index.md

-# Introduction to Genomics and Bioinformatics Training

-This page provides entry-level bioinformatic tutorials for genomics and bioinformatics created by The National Microbiology Laboratory.
+This page provides entry-level bioinformatic tutorials for genomics and bioinformatics created by The National Microbiology Laboratory, and also links to other publicly available resources.

-## Content
+# Content
+ *Resources
+ * More resources

  * [Tutorial Overview](OV.md)
  * [Intro](Intro.md)
  * [Set-Up](SU.md)